Washington Report on Middle East Affairs, April 2004, pages 10-11

-When the Washington Report asked the BBC how to purchase the documentary, we were told the BBC has no plans to sell a video of the documentary, and reminded that it is illegal to copy, sell or distribute the copyrighted documentary.
+When the Washington Report on Middle East Affairs, asked the BBC how to purchase the documentary, we were told the BBC has no plans to sell a video of the documentary, and reminded that it is illegal to copy, sell or distribute the copyrighted documentary.

 ”Israel’s Secret Weapon” has not been shown on U.S. network television.
 Americans wishing to see the film may contact their local stations to request a U.S. showing—or move abroad.